BlueBrain/Search/data_and_models/annotations/README.md

 # Content
 ## `ner`
-- Annotations collected to train or evaluate NER models.
+- Annotations collected with `prodigy` in order to train or evaluate NER models.